The 2012 Bach stamp of Ivory Coast, a state in Africa: it is one of our favorite stamps regarding the theme of Johann Sebastian Bach.

 So, not in alphabetical order.
 But as a trip around the world.
 How come?
 Just because I would love to show the Bach stamps from San Marino right next to the Bach stamps from Italy.
 And those from the Congo next to those from Guinea-Bissau.
 The prettiest from the Maldives next to the one from Mexico is what I find silly.
 And now there is the following luxury problem: the itinerary!
 A all countries aren't located like a pearl necklace on one imaginary line.
 For that reason the trip has to drift to the north once, and to the south another time, until we are on our way back west to the next continent.
 It's extremely exciting, when we approach the Asian area together, as there the countries even overlap "in the width".
 And please: don't lynch me, if I put some Bach stamps in the European states in the wrong perceived position.
 Even Wikipedia makes a difference putting one state here or there, if it's about geographic reason, historic, ethnic, linguistic, cultural or political.
 My classification is disputable, if it's about Russia or the former USSR.
 However, you probably excuse that.
 As this corner of my website is not about geography – but it's about Bach stamps in this world.
 Have fun experiencing them.

-One postscript: after one very person, who's expertise I value told me that Russia is Europe, I decided, to list Russia twice - for the same reason I told above.
+One postscript: one nice person, who's expertise I value, told me that Russia is Europe, so I decided, to list Russia twice – for the same reason I told above.
 90 % of the Russian landmass is Asia.
-The capital and the biggest percentage of the population however are Europe.
-With Russia her plus there, I hope everybody is happy.
+The capital and the biggest percentage of the population however is Europe.
+With Russia here plus there, I hope everybody is happy.

 You may discover any Johann Sebastian Bach stamp in high resolution on Flickr.
 So, if you are stamp lover, or you are a Bach fan, or even a Bach enthusiast, than you are able to experience this Bach stamp even more detailed.
 And what are you waiting for now?
 Just click yourself here to a sample.